glenn20/python-ci/README.md

   Install `uv` and python and setup the python virtual environment (venv).

   This action is used internally by the reusable workflows above.

+  Input options:
+  - `python-version:` set the python version to install (default "3.12").

   Invoke with: `uses: glenn20/python-ci/setup@v1`